nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/BLAST-Command-Line/BLAST1.md

   * It allows the queries to be automated
   * It allows you to use a remote computer to run the BLAST queries

-Later on in the workshop we will talk more about these advantages and have a more in-depth explanation of the shell.